MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 All OID set or query requests issued to a miniport instance are executed against the modem and executor with which the miniport instance is associated.
 Likewise, all unsolicited notifications and unsolicited Device Service events sent from a miniport instance are applicable to the modem and the executor with which the miniport instance is associated.
 For example, an unsolicited NDIS_STATUS_WWAN_REGISTER_STATE or NDIS_STATUS_WWAN_PACKET_SERVICE notification from a miniport indicates the registration (or packet service state) of the associated modem and the executor only and is unrelated to the state of other modem(s) or other executor(s).

-When there are multiple modems and/or multiple executors in a device, non-context-specific unsolicited notifications related to a particular modem and executor combination shall be issued from the physical miniport adapter associated with that modem and executor combination.
+When there are multiple modems and/or multiple executors in a device, the physical miniport adapter associated with that modem and executor combination issues non-context-specific unsolicited notifications related to a particular modem and executor combination.

-In the same way, if a device has multiple modems and/or multiple executors, non-context-specific OID query requests related to a particular modem and executor may be issued to the physical miniport adapter instance associated with that modem and executor combination.
-The adapter receiving such a query request shall process it according to the OID definition.
-If so chosen by miniport driver, this query request may be processed concurrently with any other in-process OID set or query requests in any instance of adapters associated with that modem and executor.
-All instances of a miniport adapter associated with a same modem and executor shall report the same state information for that cellular modem and executor as a whole (such as radio power state, registration state, packet service state, etc.).
+In the same way, if a device has multiple modems and/or multiple executors, the physical miniport adapter instance associated with a particular modem and executor combination can receive non-context-specific OID query requests related to that modem and executor.
+The adapter receiving such a query request processes it according to the OID definition.
+If so chosen by miniport driver, this query request can be processed concurrently with any other in-process OID set or query requests in any instance of adapters associated with that modem and executor.
+All instances of a miniport adapter associated with a same modem and executor report the same state information for that cellular modem and executor (such as radio power state, registration state, packet service state, etc.).

-For a device which has multiple modems and/or multiple executors, non-context-specific OID set requests may be issued to the physical miniport adapter instance associated with that modem and executor.
-The miniport driver shall keep track of the progress of such a request as a whole.
+For a device which has multiple modems and/or multiple executors, the physical miniport adapter instance associated with a modem and executor combination can receive non-context-specific OID set requests.
+The miniport driver shall keep track of the progress of such a request.
 If one such set request is in progress in any adapter and has not completed yet, a second such set request attempt (to any adapter instance associated with the same modem and executor) shall be queued and processed after the previous requests have completed.

-Windows inbox WMB class drivers normally follow the preceding specification, but if the aforementioned race condition occurs at the modem layer the modem should follow the same guidance to queue up conflicting device wide commands on the MBIM function if it is still processing another function that is linked to the same underlying device.
+The Windows 10 desktop WMBCLASS driver follows the specification outlined in the previous paragraph to handle this set request race condition, but if the race condition occurs at the modem layer the modem should follow the same guidance to queue up conflicting device-wide commands on the MBIM function if it is still processing another function that is linked to the same underlying device.

 ## OIDs for Set and Query Requests